 Let’s add a few human voices before we process all the suggestions.
 After all, you are marketing to humans, not to Google.

 Find places online where your target audience talks to each other.
 Pay attention to the topics they discuss and which exact words they use.
 The topics help you understand what information they are looking for.
-The words they use to describe that information are potential keywords for your website.
+The words they use to describe that information are potential website keywords.

 Look at places like: